 Listed in this section is a range of fitness equipment that has been designed or adapted for people with disabilities.
-Included is equipment for upper and lower body, as well as instructional DVDs and videos, talking pedometers and handgrips that may help with gripping and holding some types of fitness equipment.1
+Included is equipment for upper and lower body, as well as talking pedometers and handgrips that may help with gripping and holding some types of fitness equipment.1

 The Inclusive Fitness Initiative is a programme set up to help support the fitness industry to become more inclusive, helping make gyms and fitness facilities more accessible for disabled people.
 There is a network of over 180 inclusive facilities across the country.2